adrimrutra/InfoTrack.SearchSiteInfo/README.md

 ## The UI Angular Project

-The project uses Angular 17 framework with karma, jasmine, ng-mocks libraryes.
+The project uses Angular 17 framework with karma, jasmine, ng-mocks libraries.